unclecode/doc2talk/README.md

 As conversations continue, it efficiently maintains context, adding or removing information as needed to ensure it can answer follow-up questions.
 The system decides whether to replace, append, or reuse existing context based on the conversation flow.

-Currently, Doc2Talk operates in the terminal, with plans for a web version coming soon.
+Doc2Talk operates in both terminal and web interfaces, providing flexibility in how you interact with your codebase.
 I hope this tool proves as helpful for your projects as it has been for mine.

 ## Features